 Details on Ingredients

-What does research say about pH-enhanced water?
+What does the research say about pH-enhanced water?
 Does the increased pH have any effect on overall health?
 We found no research listed on the official website for Aquahydrate.

 Another study, this time in Evidence-Based Complementary and Alternative Medicine, came to a different result.
 According to the study, “drinking [alkalkine-reduced drinking water] for eight weeks improves the quality of life in patients with diarrhea-predominant [irritable bowel syndrome].”